devEdu-web/spotify-top-songs/README.md

 This API was solely made to go over the basic concepts of SQL and MySQL.
 It uses a dataset from Kaggle that lists the top 100 songs of 2010-2019.

 ## Getting Started
 First of all, let's sort out a few some things about how this project was made so we can understand it fully.
+It's worth saying that some properties returned in the response might confuse some, see a table explaining each property [here](./properties.md)

 ### Requests result limit
 The default limit for the requests is 20 results per page.
 Because of performance issues, **this value is immutable!**